 Andreas Sofocleous: I do not think I can change much of my everyday life.
 It's my way of life now!

 Azucena Sofocleous: I see myself devoted to KEPAKY and my family.
 KEPAKY is a living organization that acts according to the needs of society and after discussion among the members of the Foundation.
 Sure, it will be a fascinating journey.
 I feel that in the coming years, voluntary actions in Cyprus will multiply!
-In the world we need more active citizens because only if we all act together, we can make better what we live.
+In the world we need more active citizens because only if we all act together, we can make better what we live